hadro/info654fa22/slides/class_14.md

 # The relational model

+But how do we then reconstruct the original view of the data that we wanted in the first place?

-Then, we can link elements of the two tables together to get the view we are likely most interested in:
+We can link elements of the two tables together using `keys` to get the view we are likely most interested in:

 - *AuthorID* (from `author` table)
 - FirstName (from `author` table)